arrigonialberto86/funtime/set_transformer.md

 I encourage you to read the original paper (complete with supplementary materials) where the authors show useful theoretical properties of the Set Transformer, , including the fact that it is a universal approximator for permutation invariant functions.

-I was surprised to see that among the future developments of this work they suggest that the Set Transformer can be used to meta-learn posterior inference in Bayesian models.
+I was also surprised to see that among the future developments of this work they suggest that Set Transformer can be used to meta-learn posterior inference in Bayesian models (did not see that coming!)

 ## Reference
 - "Attention is all you need", 2017, https://arxiv.org/abs/1706.03762